-Insert into upper right zone of your Suvie and broil for 10 minutes, or until onion is soft. *Do not add water to your reservoir before broil*
+Insert into your Suvie and broil for 10 minutes, or until onion is soft. *Do not add water to your reservoir before broil*

 Add bell pepper, ground beef, and tomato sauce to the onions.
 Stir to incorporate, breaking up meat into smaller pieces.

 Peel plantains and cut into ½” pieces.
 Put plantains in separate Suvie pan and scatter cubed butter and 1 tsp salt over the top.

 Insert pans into your Suvie, input settings, and cook now or schedule.